Elkhart County 4-H Fair

 The Elkhart County 4-H Fair is conducted annually in Goshen, Indiana and is one of the largest county fairs in the country.
 In 2017, 202,560 guests visited the Fair during the 9 day event.
-The Elkhart County 4-H Fair is known for its free grandstand entertainment and concerts.
+The Elkhart County 4-H Fair is known for its grandstand entertainment and concerts.
 Over 4000 Elkhart county youth are involved in 4-H, displaying 8000 projects at the Fair annually.

 History

 The Elkhart County 4-H Fair started in 1851 on Goshen, Indiana's courthouse square.
 Its goal was to give local farmers a place to learn about new farming techniques and a chance to compete for excellence in farming.
 During the American Civil War, the fair had to take a small break.
 Soon after, the fair looked for new ways to get urban dwellers interested in the fair resulting in more profit.

 In the early 1870s attendance skyrocketed when baseball games, sideshow performers, and horse races became the popular attractions at the fair.
 Twenty years later the County Fair featured a festival ride and merry-go-round, which became the fair's midway.

-No fair was held in 1917–18 because of World War I, 1942–45 because of World War II & 2020 as the COVID-19 pandemic was to blame.
+No fair was held in 1917–18 because of World War I, 1942–45 because of World War II & 2020 due to the COVID-19 pandemic.